-- (b) peat, calcium carbonate, dolomite, salt for undertakings in the quarrying sub-sector; - (c) thermal coal, metallurgical coal, coke oven products for the undertakings in coal subsector. - AR 63.
-When reporting energy intensity metric, the intensity metric for heat and electrical energy shall be represented by MWh /t of product.
-For reporting purposes, electrical energy intensity shall be further partitioned into the source (or sources) of power generation (e.g., diesel, natural gas, hydro, wind, nuclear, etc.). - AR 64.
+- report the types of GHG emissions included in the intensity metrics (whether it is Scope 1, Scope 2, or Scope 3); - (d) briefly explain the methodology used for the calculation. - AR 64.
+AR 62.
+Examples of denominators chosen for calculation of the GHG intensity metrics may include, but are not limited to: - (a) copper, lithium, nickel, cobalt, aluminium for undertakings in the mining sub-sector; - (b) peat, calcium carbonate, dolomite, salt for undertakings in the quarrying sub-sector; - (c) thermal coal, metallurgical coal, coke oven products for the undertakings in coal subsector. - AR 65.
+AR 63.
+When reporting energy intensity metric, the intensity metric for heat and electrical energy shall be represented by gigajoules per tonne (GJMWh /t) of product and for electrical energy by kilowatt-hour per tonne (kWh/t) of product.
+For reporting purposes, electrical energy intensity shall be further partitioned into the source (or sources) of power generation (e.g., diesel, natural gas, hydro, wind, nuclear, etc.). - AR 66.
+AR 64.
 When reporting according to E1-9, the undertaking shall consider among as a source of financial effects, the financial risks associated with a narrower access to finance as a consequence to investors and lenders adopting investment policies to limit or phase-out the exposure to fossil fuel.